Sensors, Internet of Things & Big Data

 A sensor is a device that detects and responds to an input from the environment such as heat, light, sound, moisture, pressure, magnetism, or motion.
 The output from a sensor is displayed at the sensor location or transmitted over a network for processing.
 Sensors are used in many objects, ranging from everyday items to complex machines.

 Internet of Things

-The Internet of Things (IoT) is rapidly growing network of physical objects that are connected to the Internet.
+The Internet of Things (IoT) is rapidly growing network of physical objects that connect to the Internet.
 Objects in this network communicate with each other and share data by using embedded sensors.
 The objects can be monitored and controlled remotely.

-It has been predicted that by 2020, there will be more than 24 billion IoT devices worldwide.
-The IoT/sensors market has been forecast to be valued at $34.75 billion by 2023.
-While the market continues to grow, maintaining security of IoT devices and the data they hold is a significant issue for industries and companies.
+Researchers predict that by 2020, there will be more than 24 billion IoT devices worldwide.
+The forecast value of the IoT/sensors market has been forecast to at $34.75 billion by 2023.
+While the market continues to grow, maintaining the security of IoT devices and the data they hold is a significant issue for industries and companies.

 Printed, Flexible, and Organic Electronics

-Related to the advances with the Internet of Things are printed, flexible, and organic electronics.
+Related to the advances in the Internet of Things are printed, flexible, and organic electronics.

 Printed electronics are printing methods used to create electronic devices on a range of substrates.
 The use of conducting or semi-conducting inks enables printing of resistors, transistors, and other electronic components on material such as cloth or plastic.

 Flexible electronics, also known as flex circuits, is a technology for mounting electronic devices on flexible substrates, such as various polymers.
-Very thin and flexible electronics could transform electronic devices.
+Fragile and flexible electronics could transform electronic devices.

-Organic Electronics is a field of materials science that focuses on the design, synthesis, characterization, and application of organic small molecules, also known as polymers, that show electronic properties such as conductivity.
+Organic Electronics is a field of materials science that focuses on the design, synthesis, characterization, and application of small organic molecules, also known as polymers, which show electronic properties such as conductivity.